morethemesbaby/wp-best-practices/wp-content/plugins/mo-plugin/PHP.md

 ## Return data instead of HTML

-Plugins specially created to support a theme should use the theme's infrastructure whenever possible.
+Plugins specially created to support a theme (like this) should use the theme's infrastructure whenever possible.

 ### The problem

-If we wan't to add a custom post type ― people ― we can't do it in a theme just in a plugin.
-We have to create a plugin just for this feature.
+Adding a custom post type ― people ― can't be done in a theme just in a plugin.
+A plugin has to be created for this feature.

-If we want to display a person in a post or a page we can use the `[person name="Bill"]` shortcode.
-To display the person as a card (avatar, role, email) we need to use HTML.
+To display a person in a post or a page the `[person name="Bill"]` shortcode can be used.
+To make the person look nice with avatar, role, email ... we need to use HTML.

-Our theme perhaps already has the template tags and parts displaying a person.
-Since plugins cannot use `get_template_part` we can't use the already written HTML code.
+The theme perhaps already has the template tags and parts displaying a person.
+Since plugins cannot use `get_template_part` they can't re-use the already written HTML code.

 ### The solution

-In the plugin we should return a `global $person` object and an action.
+The plugin should return a `global $person` object and an action hook.
-Then in the theme display the person with the existing template parts.
+The theme should use the global variable and the hook to display the person with the existing template parts.

 Plugin:
 ```php